projectsveltos/sveltos/docs/addons/addons.md

 The below example deploys a Kyverno helm chart in every cluster with the label *env=prod*.

 ### Step 1: Register Clusters
-The first step is to ensure the CAPI clusters are successful registered with Sevltos.
-If you did not register your clusters yet, follow the instructions mentioned [here](../register/register-cluster.md).
+The first step is to ensure the CAPI clusters are successfully registered with Sevltos.
+If you have not registered the clusters yet, follow the instructions mentioned [here](../register/register-cluster.md).

 If you already register the CAPI clusters, ensure they are listed and ready to receive add-ons.